boazsegev/facil.io/docs/_SOURCE/0.8.x/fio-stl.md

 -------------------------------------------------------------------------------
 ## CLI (command line interface)

-The Simple Template Library includes a CLI parser, since parsing command line arguments is a common task.
+The Simple Template Library includes a CLI parser that provides a simpler API and few more features than the array iteration based `getopt`, such as:

+* Auto-generation of the "help" / usage output.

+* Argument type testing (String, boolean, and integer types are supported).

+* Global Hash map storage and access to the parsed argument values (until `fio_cli_end` is called).

+* Support for unnamed options / arguments, including adjustable limits on how many a user may input.

+* Array style support and access to unnamed arguments.

 By defining `FIO_CLI`, the following functions will be defined.